amthompson42010/amthompson42010/README.md

-###Welcome to my Github Account\
+### :metal: Welcome to my Github Account :metal: \
-####My name is Alex Thompson and this is a repository of things I am learning or have learned in my trip as a Software Developer.
+#### My name is Alex Thompson and this is a repository of things I am learning or have learned in my trip as a Software Developer.

 <hr/>